Mar 7, 2024 | Concentration Camp

 2. Join a Guided Tour

 Musorai sugestions that it is more reasonable to accompany an experienced guide who will give comprehensive information throughout the tour.
-Instead, they can just walk around guiding you through the sites while telling you their own experiences, which will definitely make the trip more productive and rewarding.
+Instead, they can simply walk around with you, guiding you through the sites.
+By sharing their own experiences, they make the trip more productive and rewarding.

 3. Show Respect